-and thereby many be defiled, 16 that no one be a fornicator, or worldly like Esau, who in exchange for one meal gave up his birthright.
-17 Because you do indeed know that afterward, when he wanted to inherit the blessing he was rejected; he found no place for a change of mind,2 though he sought it diligently with tears.
+14 Pursue peace with all, and the holiness without which no one will see the Lord;5 15 taking care that no one come short of the grace of God, that no root of bitterness springing up cause trouble and thereby many be defiled, 16 that no one be a fornicator, or worldly like Esau, who in exchange for one meal gave up his birthright.
+17 Because you do indeed know that afterward, when he wanted to inherit the blessing he was rejected; he found no place for a change of mind,6 though he sought it diligently with tears.